WXZY-LP

-WXZY-LP (101.7 FM) is a community focused non-profit radio station in Kane, Pennsylvania, licensed by the FCC as a low-power FM (LPFM) and operating as a full-service station with a freeform format.
+WXZY-LP (101.7 FM) is a community focused non-profit radio station in Kane, Pennsylvania, licensed by the FCC as a low-power FM (LPFM) and operating as a community radio station with a freeform format.
 Local coverage includes local events, news, and sports.
 The station also broadcasts a wide variety of music, with specialty programming every weekend.
 Weather forecasts are provided by WJET-TV.